How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 #What Are the Fastest Ways to Take a Screenshot on Huawei?

 The fastest method depends on whether you can press both side buttons at once.
-In our testing on the Mate 40 Pro, the hardware combo finished the capture in under a second.
-The three-finger swipe took the same time but worked one-handed.
-Knuckle taps came in a close third because the phone has to recognise the joint, not the fingertip.
+The hardware combo and the three-finger swipe both finish in under a second, but the swipe works one-handed.
+Knuckle taps come in a close third.

 | Method | Setup needed | One-handed | Works on every Huawei |